nika-karsanova/aberforward-roboworm/README.md

 If you are happy with your executable, you can use it as is or use a tool like Inno Setup to build an Installer for it.
 For example, using a tutorial like [this one](https://www.geeksforgeeks.org/convert-python-code-to-a-software-to-install-on-windows-using-inno-setup-compiler/).

+## Application executable ##

+You can now download the application using releases on GitHub.
+Latest release can be found [here](https://github.com/nika-karsanova/aberforward-roboworm/releases/tag/v1.0.0)!

 ## Notes ##

 This piece of software has been thoroughly tested manually, but some bugs may still remain.
 No additions to the software, however,